geodumit/Movies-metadata-extractor/README.md

 ## **Grafana**
 Grafana is used in order to show some cases of usage\
 It has the postgres datasource and some dashboards
-   - *Individual movie* dashboard, shows basic infomartion about a movie, the movie can be changed from the variable movie.
+   - *Individual movie* dashboard, shows basic information about a movie, the movie can be changed from the variable movie.
 The link in the actors redirects to the Individual actor below
      ![image](https://github.com/user-attachments/assets/b45cacab-8a4f-4034-96ea-33bf509f8c5b)
    - *Individual actor* dashboard, shows characters played by the actor, the actor can be changed from the variable actor.
 The link in the movie redirects to the Individual movie above
      ![image](https://github.com/user-attachments/assets/a33c4c05-334c-4a54-bfd2-ae0c83532d63)